duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### product-owner-8

-**Q:** Why must the entire organization respect the Product Owner’s decisions, and what risks occur if they don’t?
+**Q:** {Interrogate} Why must the entire organization respect the Product Owner’s decisions, and what risks occur if they don’t?

 - Vietnamese outline:
   - Question: